jdmagasin/ProchlorococcusGlucoseAssimilation/README.md

 ### Microbial community structure changes in response to glucose -- 16S rRNA sequencing
 Raw MiSeq sequnces were processed using a DADA2-based pipeline by a bioinformatics company.
 However, the analysis presented in the paper is mainly based on the script analyze16S.R.

+## Ensemble of Gene Set Enrichment Analyses (EGSEA) -- microarray
+In addition to single-gene differential expression analysis, we looked for pathways that responded to glucose.
+Pathways were defined limited to genes on the microarray, and only used genes that tend to change in the same direction (increase together, or decrease together) as a pathway is up- or down-regulated.